moon3fire/moon3fire/README.md

 # moon3fire

-I'm a programmer and have experience in field such as embedded systems, networking, game development and computer graphics.
+I'm a programmer and have experience in fields such as embedded systems, networking, game development and computer graphics.

 ## Connect with Me